This company is not yet accredited. To learn more, see reviews below or submit your own.

 They charged me over $550 from their promised price and gave me ridiculous 7.74% APR even when I made $10,000 in cash downpayment at a time when Toyota was offering 0% financing.
 They just saw my desperation for vehicle and exploited me.
 I was in such hurry that I agreed and missed to see even scratches on hood and trunk.
 They are so rude that I do not even want to go back to them and talk all this.
 So, I thought of reaching you as suggested by one of my friend.
 They are just spoiling Toyota's brand name.
 I do not know if I shall get anything putting a complaint over here but hope this would reach Antwerpen and they can learn to better deal with their customers and honor their promises.

-Antwerpen Toyota Company Profile
+Antwerpen Toyota Company Information

 - Company Name: